JodyMurray/PetFriends/README.md

 ### **Validator Testing**
 - All HTML files passed through the HTML checker with no errors, but with an info message to remove trailing slashes in the index.html.
-- After removal of these slashes, there was so message and everything passed.
+- After removal of these slashes, there was no error/info message and everything passed.

 ![screenshot](documentation/test_screenshots/HTML_validator.png)